luraim/fun/README.md

 ### Simple generic utility functions to reduce golang boilerplate
 - Inspired by Kotlin and Rust collection functions
 - Supplement to the generic functions in golang.org/x/exp/slices and golang.org/x/exp/maps
 - Note: The Go compiler does not currently inline generic callback functions.
-So please apply your judgement while using functions from this library that involve callbacks.
+So please use your judgement while using functions from this library that involve callbacks.
 Use them when the expressiveness is worth any performance degration compared to handcoded *for loop* boilerplate.

 ## List of functions
  - [All](#all)